-Guided by National Treasury's Catalytic Land Development Guideline (2018), Council approved the Catalytic Land Development Programme (CLDP) on 31 July 2019.
-The CLDP provides a spatial targeting mechanism and portfolio prioritisation framework (see figure 12) to assess the potential of transit accessible precincts (TAPs) of the City's adopted integration zones: Voortrekker Road Corridor, Metro Southeast Corridor, Blue Downs Corridor, and Ph2A for residentially led, dense, mixed-use development that is transit oriented.
+Guided by the National Treasury's Catalytic Land Development Guideline (2018), Council approved the Catalytic Land Development Programme (CLDP) on 31 July 2019.
+The CLDP provides a spatial targeting mechanism and portfolio prioritisation framework (see Figure 3) to assess the potential of transit accessible precincts (TAPS) of the City's adopted Integration Zones: Voortrekker Road Corridor, Metro South East Corridor, Blue Downs Corridor, and Ph2A for residentially-led, dense, mixed-use development that is transit-oriented.

 The outcome of that assessment proposed a portfolio of prioritised metropolitan, and submetropolitan, TOD precincts that form the basis of the City's CLDP.
-Three metropolitan-scale priority precincts were prioritised, namely Bellville Future City, the Philippi Opportunity Area, and the Gateway Catalytic Precinct; in addition to a portfolio of five sub-metropolitan precincts (secondary catalytic precincts): Claremont CBD, and the four C40 sites: Athlone CBD, Kapteinsklip, Moquet Farm Diep River, and Tygerdal Monte Vista were prioritised.
+Three metropolitan-scale priority precincts were prioritised, namely Bellville Future City, the Philippi Opportunity Area, and the Gateway Catalytic Precinct; in addition to a portfolio of five sub-metropolitan precincts (secondary catalytic precincts): Claremont CBD, and the four C40 sites: Athlone CBD, Kapteinsklip, Moquet Farm Diep River, and Tygerdal Monte Vista.